-The draft would strip away a key regulation: That people from outside the EU can only take a job if there is no German or EU citizen who is able to do it instead.
+The new law, if and when it is passed, would strip away a key regulation: That people from outside the EU can only take a job if there is no German or EU citizen who is able to do it instead.
 Not only that, the new regulation will not be limited to sectors where there is an acute shortage.
-In effect, this would mean that anyone with a recognized qualification and a work contract could move to Germany.
+This would effectively mean that anyone with a recognized qualification and a work contract could move to Germany.

 The draft law also contains provisions allowing skilled workers to move to Germany for six months to look for work, or to freelance, as long as they are able to support themselves and can speak German.

-But, as immigration experts pointed out on Tuesday, instituting a law is only helpful if you have the bureaucratic resources, not to mention the bureaucratic will, to implement it.
+But, as immigration experts pointed out, instituting a law is only helpful if you have the bureaucratic resources, not to mention the bureaucratic will, to implement it.

 Processing visa applications has become a major issue, experts explained on Tuesday at an event organized by the media service Mediendienst Integration.
-People hoping to move to Germany from hubs in the US like Chicago, San Francisco, or New York, or Indian cities with a high concentration of IT workers, like Bangalore, often have to wait months to get visa appointments at German consulates or embassies.
+People hoping to move to Germany from major hubs in the US or Indian cities with a high concentration of IT workers, like Bangalore, often have to wait months to get visa appointments at German consulates or embassies.

 Read more: Net migration in Germany drops

 Experts also spoke of a fundamental antipathy towards immigration among German officialdom.
 Offer said that bureaucrats sometimes find the smallest reasons to refuse employees a work permit.